wcandillon/react-native-webgpu/README.md

 ctx.canvas.height = ctx.canvas.clientHeight * PixelRatio.get();
 ```

-However, there are two differences with the Web: frame scheduling and external textures.

 ### Frame Scheduling

 In React Native, we want to keep frame presentation as a manual operation as we plan to provide more advanced rendering options that are React Native specific.